dodona-edu/programmeursleerling/chapters/07 iterations/10 exercises/14 DCBA/description/description.en.md

-A, B, C, and D are all different digits.
+A, B, C, and D are four different digits.
 The number DCBA is equal to 4 times the number ABCD.
 What are the digits?

 {:class="callout callout-info"}
 > #### Note